 NSNs are structured relatively similarly to the NAICS codes that you needed to look up and determine what industry your company works in.
 Like NAICS codes, NSNs are broken down into portions of the code that refer to different information that gets more specific as you move towards the end of the NSN.
 These parts are:

-• First 4 digits – Federal Supply Group (first 2 digits) and Federal Supply Class (next 2) specify the broad category and the general family of items that the product falls into.
+- First 4 digits – Together these specify the Federal Supply Class and the general family of items that the product falls into.

-These three major components of an NSN explain what category the item is in, which country requested the code, and the unique identifier of this particular item.
+These four major components of an NSN explain what category the item is in, which country requested the code, and the unique identifier of this particular item.

 NSNs vs. NIINs